sylhare/Kotlin/README.md

 ### With gradle

-You need to create the gradle file `build.gradle.kts` then add dependencies and configurations.
+You need to create the gradle file `build.gradle` (support [groovy or kotlin](https://kotlinlang.org/docs/reference/using-gradle.html)) then add dependencies and configurations.

 For gradle to pick up the source and test files, you will need to organise your folders like: